 Meet a Student

-Carlos was a second-grade student at Billingsville Elementary School.
+Carlos was a second-grade student at a CMS Elementary School with HMT.
 He was an English Language Learner and was behind in several subjects.
 His teacher tried many interventions without success – extra support, small groups, special curriculums.
-She also nominated him for Heart Tutoring, meaning a volunteer tutor would retrieve him from class to practice math on his level for 30 minutes twice per week.
+She also nominated him for HMT, meaning a volunteer tutor would retrieve him from class to practice math on his level for 30 minutes twice per week.
 On his pre-assessment, we noticed Carlos needed help in kindergarten concepts despite being in a second-grade math class.
-We gave his tutor Mr. Vigor lessons corresponding to Carlos’s level.
-Carlos enjoyed the hands-on activities and games in tutoring, and he and Mr. Vigor persevered to reach higher levels in the curriculum.
+We gave his tutor lessons corresponding to Carlos’s level.
+Carlos enjoyed the hands-on activities and games in tutoring, and he and his tutor persevered to reach higher levels in the curriculum.
 By spring, Carlos’s teacher said Carlos had what she called “an academic growth spurt.”
 She said, “The other day, we were practicing skip counting – you know, 5, 10, 15… and Carlos shouted out ‘this is easy!’
 He is shocking me and his classmates with his newfound math skills!”
 By the end of the year, Carlos had scored a 90% on a common core second-grade assessment.
-His teacher credits much of his growth to his time spent with Heart Tutoring volunteers.
+His teacher credits much of his growth to his time spent with HMT volunteers.

 Developing a Strong Foundation in Math